 Pupils at Thackley Primary School took part in the school’s second, very own Race for Life for Cancer Research UK this week as part of the Race for Life’s schools programme.

 The school hosted a special event at Thackley Football Club on Wednesday, 21 June.

-Around 495 youngsters aged three to 11 joined teachers to challenge cancer and walk, jog or run in aid of Cancer Research UK’s life-saving work and will dress in pink, red and purple to brighten up the day!
+Around 495 youngsters aged three to 11 joined teachers, parents and friends to challenge cancer and walk, jog or run in aid of Cancer Research UK’s life-saving work and dressed in pink, red and purple to brighten up the day!

 Head of School, Annette Patterson said:

 “We are really looking forward to the race.
 The children are really excited and have been busy raising money.

 “The whole school is supporting the event so it will be a real team effort and a great day for our parents, pupils and staff while raising money for an important cause.

 “Sadly, most of us know someone who has been touched by cancer and we all have our special reasons for taking part and wanting to help more people survive”.

 Bradford Council’s Portfolio Holder for Education, Employment and Skills, Coun Imran Khan said: